Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

 to the folder that contains the ``Tinkerforge.dll``.

 Here's an another :ref:`example <temperature_bricklet_mathematica_examples>`
-showing a dynamic plot of Temprature Bricklet measurements.
+showing a dynamic plot of Temperature Bricklet measurements.
 The drop at sample 82 was created using a freezer spray.

 .. image:: /Images/Screenshots/mathematica_example.jpg